nickySmack/rag-pdf-vectorstore-updater-and-retreiver/readme.md

    - Obtain a service account JSON key from the Google Cloud Console
    - Update the `storage_client` initialization in import.py

+7. Clear out or delete processed_files.json on the very odd chance you are also collecting beekeeping pdfs.

 ## Usage

 #### Vectorstore Updater